-Do NOT wear makeup, perfume, nail polish, creams, lotions or deodorant the day of surgery.
-You should bring your personal care items with you, however, if your surgery requires an overnight stay or admission.
+DO NOT wear makeup, perfume, nail polish, creams, lotions or deodorant the day of surgery.

-Do Not bring valuables, credit cards or a large amount of money.
+DO NOT bring valuables, credit cards or a large amount of money.
 You might want to bring a small amount of money and your prescription card if it is necessary to fill prescriptions.